Maintenance in three easy steps

 To make the most of what is possible, formal structures are needed, from an unincorporated community group, to a Stair Association, to a Residents Association, or a Development Trust.
 Formal structures can have shared bank accounts, apply for funds, and employ contractors.
 A group can more easily afford professional consultants, and work with more professional contractors, increasing the chance of work being a success.

-EALA worked with Novoville to set up an online digital platform for Shared works.
+Eala worked with Novoville to set up an online digital platform for Shared works.
 Go here to see all these elements together in one place.
+EALA can upload the Building Passport to Shared Works for you to manage, should you wish.

 Diagram showing the progress on isolated individuals, to loose associations, to more structured groups, and the increasing scale of positive outcomes.